 The Local Authority and Government both keep a careful check on the level of absence at each school.
-They track any pupils who have missed more than 4 days and will want information regarding the reasons for absence.
+They track any pupils who have missed more than 10 sessions (equivalent to 5 days) and will want information regarding the reasons for absence.
 It is important therefore that we know if your child needs to be at home and the reasons why.

 If your child is unwell and will not be attending school, please contact the school office and let them know by 9.15am on the day that your child is unwell.
 They will pass the relevant information on to your child's teacher.
 If we have not heard from you regarding your child's absence, the school office will contact you to check that all is well.
 This is to make sure that we keep your child safe.

 There is further information regarding attendance on the Government Website via this link: https://www.gov.uk/school-attendance-absence

 Our school is not legally able to authorise holiday during term time.
 If families take pupils out of school for a holiday, the Local Authority may issue a penalty notice and fine to that family for each child who is absent.
 We would therefore ask that you come in and talk with the school in term time to avoid being fined.
 Under exceptional circumstances, schools may grant a leave of absence during term time for reasons other than holidays.

 Please read our School Attendance Policy (below) for details about this.

 Where an absence is judged to be unavoidable, please complete a form to request time away from school.
 Please be aware that when considering whether a fine may be levied, your child's attendance will be looked at.
 You can find a link to our 'Holiday Request' form below.